gigimic/scripts_all/README.md

 Scrapy is a complete spider that can crawl throgh entire website in a systematic way. it is a complete webscaping framework.
 It can be used to manage requests, preserve user sessions, follow redirects, and handle output pipelines.

+# Python virtual Environment

+Create a fresh virtualenv using Python 3:
+$ python3 -m venv ./venv

+Activating a virtualenv
+source ./venv/bin/activate

+insall new libraries to the virtual environment
+(venv) $ pip install requests

+install new libraries and add them to the requirements.txt pip install requests && pip freeze > requirements.txt

+To get back to the global Python environment, run the following command:
+(venv) $ deactivate